gzemo/neuroevolved-chess-engine/README.md

 ## Visual assessment:
 - Adapt the `STOCKFISH_PATH` global var pointing at to your local Stockfish file in `visual_test.ipynb` and execute the codecell.

-Currently, you can test only the 1 hidden layer architecture
+Currently, you can test only the 1 hidden layer architecture by specifying the `PAST_GEN` generation

 ---